Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-Human emotions such as fear and frustration also play an important role in the human cognitive state, and an increasing amount of studies have been devoted to identifying the relationship between gaze behavior and human emotion in virtual spaces.
-For instance, Pan et al.~\cite{fear_of_sea_cognitive_state_VR_vrst18} used pupil diameter changes to measure the influence of the fear of the sea on working memory.
-The authors designed n-back memory tests for 29 subjects and found that pupil diameter changes noticeably increased in undersea simulation in all tasks.
-Furthermore, Luong and Holz~\cite{luong2022characterizing} investigated users' pupillometry responses along with pulmonary, electrodermal, and cardiac data to capture sensations of fear, frustration, and insight.
-Insight refers to the moment when a player suddenly understands the solution to a puzzle or clue.
-They achieved an F1 score of over 71\% to predict these senses using classification models including logistic regression and support vector machine models.
+Human emotions, such as fear and frustration, also play a crucial role in the human cognitive state, and an increasing number of studies have been devoted to understanding the relationship between gaze behavior and emotions in VR.
+For instance, \cite{fear_of_sea_cognitive_state_VR_vrst18} used pupil diameter changes to measure the influence of the fear of the sea on working memory by designing n-back memory tests and found that pupil diameter changes noticeably in the underwater simulations. \cite{luong2022characterizing} investigated users' pupillometry responses along with pulmonary, electrodermal, and cardiac data to capture sensations of fear, frustration, and insight, where the latter refers to the moment when a user suddenly understands the solution to a puzzle or clue.
+The authors achieved an F1 score of over 71\% to predict these senses using classification models, including logistic regression and SVMs.
+Furthermore, \cite{Stoeve_etal_2022} employed machine learning by utilizing gaze, pupil diameter, and blink information to successfully estimate goalkeeper stress in VR, which is relatable to cognitive load and processes.

-Apart from the estimation of the cognitive load, inferences about human cognition have also been used as a supportive source of information in various application domains, especially to enhance the interaction experience in VR.
-Lindlbauer et al.~\cite{context-aware_online_adapt_mr_interfaces_UIST19} utilized cognitive load, which was estimated by the index of pupil activity metric based on pupil dilation change, to optimize and eliminate the manual adjustment process of the level of information displayed in mixed reality glasses.
-The authors showed that, with their approach, the amount of secondary task interactions was reduced by 36\%.
-Kübler et al.~\cite{Kuebler_Kasneci_Vintila_2017} utilized cognitive load as an indicative factor to detect hazard situations in a driving simulator.
-SVM models trained with wavelet transformation components extracted from pupil diameter data were used in the detection of hazardous situations.
-The authors demonstrated that pupil dilation could be used as an indicator of hazard perception in driving simulations.
-However, they also noted that it cannot be relied upon as a stand-alone detection mechanism due to the number of false positives.
+Apart from estimating the cognitive load, inferences about human cognition have also been used as a supportive source of information in various application domains, especially to enhance the interaction experience in VR. \cite{context-aware_online_adapt_mr_interfaces_UIST19} utilized cognitive load, which was estimated by the index of pupil activity metric based on pupil dilations, to optimize and eliminate the manual adjustment process of the level of information displayed in MR glasses.
+This approach reduced the number of secondary task interactions by 36\%. \cite{Kuebler_Kasneci_Vintila_2017} utilized cognitive load as an indicative factor to detect hazard situations in a driving simulator.
+SVMs trained with wavelet transformation components extracted from pupil diameter data were used to detect hazardous situations.
+The results demonstrated that pupil dilation could help indicate hazard perception in driving simulations; however, it cannot be relied upon as a stand-alone detection mechanism due to the number of false positives.